Frequently Asked Questions

 Here are some questions/answers that we are frequently asked.
 If you have additional questions that aren't covered here, please feel free to give us a call at (805) 968-4300.

 - What are the Hospital hours?

-Goleta Airport Pet Hospital is open Monday thru Friday from 7:30 am to 5:30 pm.
-We are closed Saturdays and Sundays, however San Roque Pet Hospital is open 7 days a week including from 8:00 am - 5:00 pm on Saturdays and Sundays.
+Goleta Airport Pet Hospital is open Monday thru Friday from 7:30 am to 5:00 pm.
+We are closed Saturdays and Sundays.
+However San Roque Pet Hospital is open on Saturdays from 8:00 am - 5:00 pm.